International Light Technologies Light Meters

 The most versatile UV, VIS and IR data logging optometer available on the market today.
 System configurations are based on the industry standard ILT1700 Research Radiometer/Photometer detectors, filter/optics and calibrations.

 The ILT1000 was designed with OEM and custom configurations in mind and can easily accommodate most solid state detectors, bypass filters and a vast selection of input optics.
-Integrating one or more ILT1000's into your system is easy, please contact us for more details.
+Integrating one or more ILT1000's into your system is easy.

-On board data storage allows continuous monitoring at customer specified sampling rates using the “set it and forget it” data logging.
+On board data storage allows continuous monitoring at customer specified sampling rates using the “set it and forget it” data logging functionality.

 ILT6000 Rack Mount Multi System Radiometer